EvilPiza/Syphon-lang/README.md

 ## Confirmed Never Coming Soon

-- Classes; object orientation sucks.
+- Classes, functional programming is way better.

 ## How to work bat file (for dummies)